yonigottesman/cursor-talk-to-figma-mcp/readme.md

     - Create native annotations with `set_multiple_annotations` in batches
     - Verify all annotations are properly linked to their targets
     - Delete legacy annotation nodes after successful conversion
+11. Visualize prototype noodles as FigJam connectors:
+  - Use `get_reactions` to extract prototype flows,
+  - set a default connector with `set_default_connector`,
+  - and generate connector lines with `create_connections` for clear visual flow mapping.

 ## License